 The article deals with “topical categorization” for social media audiences and beyond.

-In essence the post is not just about categories you assign, topics you choose but mainly about the interests of your audience.
+In essence the post is not just about categories you assign or topics you choose.

 Ask yourself when creating and popularizing content on your site: